aspose-svg/Aspose.SVG-Documentation/net/drawing-basics/coordinate-systems-and-units/_index.md

 Let's examine how SVG represents the positions and sizes of objects for drawing.

 The default coordinate system in SVG is much the same as in HTML.
 It works like a two-dimensional *x-y* plane.
 The initial coordinate system sets in the initial viewport with the point of origin (0,0) in the top left corner.
 The positive *x*-direction being to the right, and the positive *y*-direction being to the bottom.
-For the specifying of coordinate "*x*" and "*y*" etc. you can use *cm, mm, in, em, ex, pt , pc*, and *px*.
+For the specifying of (*x*, *y*) coordinates, width and height values, you can use *cm, mm, in, em, ex, pt , pc*, and *px*.
 The default units are pixels.

 We have to differentiate the **initial coordinate system** and the **user coordinate system** of the viewport.
 The main outermost `<svg>` element has a **viewBox** attribute.
 If this attribute is not given, then the user coordinate system is the same as the initial coordinate system.